 Critical accounting estimates are defined as those reflective of significant judgments, estimates and uncertainties, which may result in materially different results under different assumptions and conditions.
-As conditions resulting from the COVID-19 pandemic continue to evolve, we expect these judgments and estimates may be subject to change, which could materially impact future periods.
+As conditions resulting from the weakness of macroeconomic continue to evolve, we expect these judgments and estimates may be subject to change, which could materially impact future periods.